BrennanJLM/e-commerce-back-end/README.md

 - [Collaborators and References](#CollaboratorsandReferences)

 ## Installation:
-To run the E-commerce Back End run npm start (in the terminal) in the root folder of your projects.
-Then locate localhost:3001 in insomnia to test get, post, put and delete routes
+To run the E-commerce Back End run node server.js (in the terminal) in the root folder of your projects.
+Then locate localhost:3002 in insomnia to test get, post, put and delete routes

 ## User Story
 AS A manager at an internet retail company